gvp-adityapraveen/AdapterIntegration/README.md

 # AdapterIntegration

+To Run this project :
+1. Install maven if it is not already present in your machine
+2. Run mvn clean install at the same level as pom.xml
+3. Copy the AdapterIntegration.war from the target folder and deploy it on any tomcat instance

 The following API's are exposed:
   1. Get List of Files and Folders inside a Folder
   2. Download a File in Folder